-&lt;sup>6 A "Market Maker Peg Order" is an Order Type designed to allow a Market Maker to maintain a continuous two-sided quotation at a displayed price that is compliant with the quotation requirements for Market Makers set forth in Rule 4613(a)(2).
+designed to allow a Market Maker to maintain a continuous two-sided quotation at a displayed price that is compliant with the quotation requirements for Market Makers set forth in Rule 3213(a)(2).
 The displayed price of the Market Maker Peg Order is set with reference to a "Reference Price" in order to keep the displayed price of the Market Maker Peg Order within a bounded price range.
-A Market Maker Peg Order may be entered through RASH, FIX or QIX only.
+A Market Maker Peg Order may be entered through RASH or FIX only.
 A Market Maker Peg Order must be entered with a limit price beyond which the Order may not be priced.
-The Reference Price for a Market Maker Peg Order to buy (sell) is the thencurrent National Best Bid (National Best Offer) (including BX), or if no such National Best Bid or National Best Offer, the most recent reported lastsale eligible trade from the responsible single plan processor for that day, or if none, the previous closing price of the security as adjusted to reflect any corporate actions (e.g., dividends or stock splits) in the security.
-See BX Rule 4702(b)(7)
+The Reference Price for a Market Maker Peg Order to buy (sell) is the then-current National Best Bid (National Best Offer) (including PSX), or if no such National Best Bid or National Best Offer, the most recent reported last-sale eligible trade from the responsible single plan processor for that day, or if none, the previous closing price of the security as adjusted to reflect any corporate actions (e.g., dividends or stock splits) in the security.
+See PSX Rule 3301A(b)(5)(A).

-&lt;sup>7 An Intermarket Sweep or ISO Order, which is an Order that is immediately executable within BX against Orders against which they are marketable, is not subject to LOP.
-See BX Rule 6951(g).
+&lt;sup>7 An Intermarket Sweep or ISO Order, which is an Order that is immediately executable within PSX against Orders against which they are marketable, is not subject to LOP.
+See PSX Rule 3401(g).

-&lt;sup>8 Orders with Market and Primary Pegging available through RASH, FIX, and QIX only.
-Rule 4703(d).
+$^8\,\mathrm{Orders}$ with Market and Primary Pegging available through RASH and FIX only.

-\$11 and the Inside Offer was \$11.06, an Order with Midpoint Pegging would be priced at \$11.03.
+PSX Rule 3301B(d).

 An Order with Midpoint Pegging is not displayed.
 An Order with Midpoint Pegging may be executed in sub-pennies if necessary to obtain a midpoint price.

 Midpoint Pegging will be the only Pegging Order subject to LOP, provided it has a limit price.
-Pegging is available only during Market Hours.
 An Order with Pegging may specify a limit price beyond which the Order may not be executed; provided, however, that if an Order has been assigned a Pegging Order Attribute and a Discretion Order 10 Attribute, the Order may execute at any price within the discretionary price range, even if beyond the limit price specified with respect to the Pegging Order Attribute.
 A Midpoint Pegging Order may have a discretion attribute.
 A Midpoint Pegging Order with a discretion price would not be subject to LOP.
 The Exchange notes that a Midpoint Pegging Order, similar to a Primary or Market Pegging Order, as explained below, may result is [sic] an aggressive or passive price.
 As a result, the LOP may remove orders that were intended to be more aggressive or passive due to the discretionary attribute.
 For this reason, the Exchange will not subject a Midpoint Pegging Order with a discretion price to LOP.

-In addition, an Order with Primary Pegging or Market Pegging may specify an Offset Amount, such that the price of the Order will vary from the Inside Quotation by the selected Offset Amount.
+In addition, an Order with Primary Pegging or Market Pegging may specify an Offset Amount,11 such that the price of the Order will vary from the Inside Ouotation by the selected Offset Amount.
 The Offset Amount may be either aggressive or passive.
 Thus, for example, if a Participant entered an Order to buy with Primary Pegging and a passive Offset Amount of \$0.05 and the Inside Bid was \$11, the Order would be priced at \$10.95.
 If the Participant selected an aggressive Offset Amount of \$0.02, however, the Order would be priced at \$11.02.
 An Order with Primary Pegging and an Offset Amount will not be Displayed, unless the Order is Attributable.
 The Exchange notes that both Market and Primary Pegging may impact the market by effecting the bid or offer.